abhinandvktl/Dharithri/src/assets/README.md

 - Placeholder images are currently using Unsplash URLs
 - Replace with your actual facility photos
 - Update the image URLs in the Facilities component

+## Brand Logo

+- Place your brand SVG logo at: `src/assets/logo.svg`
+- The header already imports this path.
+After placing it, the logo will appear to the left of the DHARITHRI text automatically.
+- Recommended canvas size: 256x256 or wider horizontal layout
+- Ensure the SVG has no external fonts or raster images for best scaling